datacommonsorg/import/tools/simple/README.md

-# Run RSI Docker image locally
+# Run Simple Import Docker image locally

-`run_docker.sh` is an example script illustrating how the RSI docker image can be run locally.
+`run_simple.sh` is an example script illustrating how the simple import docker image can be run locally.

 In the `env.list` file, specify the `DC_API_KEY`.